European Search and Rescue (SAR) Competition Bonanza (Northern Norway SAR, Netherlands SARHC, Ireland SAR Aviation and UK’s UKSAR2G)

 This tender, for ‘Procurement of Rescue Helicopter Services for Tromsø, Svalbard and for the Police’, was released in April 2020.
 It is for a new SAR helicopter in the northern city of Tromsø and the replacement of the current aircraft for the Arctic Ocean archipelago of Svalbard.
 Both helicopters are required in 2022, but they could be awarded in separate lots or together.
 The contract(s) will be for 6 years plus 2 x 2 year extensions.
 The Ministry of Justice and Public Security will manage the contract on behalf of the Governor of Svalbard (Sysselmannen) and the Norwegian Police.
 It will supplement the main SAR service provided by the Royal Norwegian Air Force (RNoAF), which is transitioning from Westland Sea Kings to 16 Leonardo AW101s.
 The SAR service in Svalbard is currently provided under contract let by the Governor by Lufttransport (a subsidiary of NHV) with two Airbus Helicopters AS332L1 Super Puma.

 Operations there include operating from the Governor’s support vessel, Polarsyssel.
-The procurement will involve a dialogue with bidders on their outline solutions this summer before best and final offers (BAFO) in August 2020 and contract award in September 2020, leaving plenty of time to mobilise during 2022. https://youtu.be/JGb23RLbnbI
+The procurement will involve a dialogue with bidders on their outline solutions this summer before best and final offers (BAFO) in August 2020 and contract award in September 2020, leaving plenty of time to mobilise during 2022.
+Video: https://youtu.be/JGb23RLbnbI

 Netherlands SAR Helicopter Tender: Ministry of Defense / Netherlands Coastguard (NLCG / Kustwacht)